stanleyedward/panorama-image-stitching/README.md

 $$ \begin{bmatrix} x' \\\ y' \\\ w' \end{bmatrix} = \begin{bmatrix} h_{11} & h_{12} & h_{13} \\\ h_{21} & h_{22} & h_{23} \\\ h_{31} & h_{32} & h_{33} \end{bmatrix} \cdot \begin{bmatrix} x \\\ y \\\ 1 \end{bmatrix} $$

 4. #### RANSAC algorithm

 How exactly do you find the values for your Homography Matrix?
 RANSAC comes to the rescue!
 RANSAC (Random Sample Consensus) is an iterative algorithm commonly used in computer vision to estimate a model's parameters from a set of data points containing outliers.
 In the context of estimating a homography matrix, RANSAC is often used when dealing with correspondences between points in two images that may include outliers or mismatches.

-The step of RANSAC as follows:
+The steps of RANSAC algorithm are as follows:

     1. Sample(Randomly) the number of points required to fit the model (Homography), for our purpose the number is 4, to fit the model.